Vachetta Leather: Achieving the Ideal Patina

-Louis Vuitton is famous for their use of Vachetta leather across their Monogram bag collections.
+Louis Vuitton is famous for its use of Vachetta leather across its Monogram bag collections.
 So what is the ideal patina and how may it be achieved?

 Newly-purchased Louis Vuitton Monogram bags feature Vachetta leather with a pale beige appearance.
 The color will evolve to a dark brown or honey, and the end result largely depends on you.
 The ideal patina is a honey-colored shade and you’ll want to strive to maintain the same color as evenly as possible wherever Vachetta leather appears.

 Tips for Care

 - Use a wax-free leather conditioner (like FASHIONPHILE’s TLC) to keep your Vachetta leather moisturized and do whatever you can to keep the leather clean.

 - Unscented, alcohol-free baby wipes are easy to tote and make clean-ups simple.

 - Never use leather care products that contain lanolin.

 - Store your hardware in a manner that won’t scratch your Vachetta leather.
 One tip is to tuck your straps into your bag whenever you store it.

 - Store your bag in a dust bag.

 - Aim for minimal contact with your Vachetta leather; every time you touch the leather with your hands, you’re transferring oils, which can stain the leather.